Health risks

 - Kidney damage

-- Internal and external bleeding (sometimes)
+- Internal and external bleeding (in some cases)

-How to prevent Ebola?
+How can you prevent Ebola?

 More information

-Would you like to know more about Ebola?
-Please visit the RIVM information page: Ebola | RIVM.
+IWould you like to learn more about Ebola?
+Please visit Ebola | RIVM and LCR - Reizigersadvisering.